Treating Seasonal Affective Disorder: Light Therapy And Other Treatments

 SAD light therapy has very few side effects.
 However, some people should not use it.
 It's best to talk to a professional to make sure it's right for you.
 Light therapy can bring on hypomania or mania for people with bipolar disorder.
 Also, people with diabetes or eye diseases may experience retinal damage.

 Light therapy for depression might not be right for people with lupus, who may experience skin problems when using SAD light therapy.
 If you're taking medications or herbal supplements that increase your sensitivity light, the side effects may be more severe.

 Other mild and short-term side effects include:

 If you do have mild side effects, they may go away a few days after you begin treatment.
 You can also adjust your distance away from the light, the time of day you use it, or by taking breaks during sessions.
+The Mayo Clinic suggests that people with sensitive skin or eye conditions should speak with their doctor prior to beginning treatment.
 By working with a professional, you can fine-tune the therapy so that it works best for you.

 Reasons to Choose Light Therapy For SAD

 Aside from the fact that light therapy can help with seasonal affective disorder, why might you want to choose it?
 After all, there are many types of treatment for depression.
 Here are some reasons to consider:

 - It's at least as effective as antidepressant medication.